 Clinical Gastroenterology and Hepatology publishes clinical articles on all aspects of the digestive system, including the liver and pancreas.
-The types of articles Clinical Gastroenterology and Hepatology publishes include original papers, review articles, brief communications, and special category manuscripts.
+The types of articles Clinical Gastroenterology and Hepatology publishes include original papers, review articles, and special category manuscripts.
 Manuscripts must be prepared in accordance with the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" developed by the International Committee of Medical Journal Editors (http://www.icmje.org).
 Clinical Gastroenterology and Hepatology is a member of the Committee on Publication Ethics (COPE) (http://www.publicationethics.org.uk).

 Clinical Gastroenterology and Hepatology has a total circulation of approximately 19,000—about 16,000 in the United States and 3,000 in other countries.
 70% of subscribers are AGA members.

 CGH is indexed in Current Contents, Excerpta Medica, MEDLINE®, Science Citation Index, and Scopus.CLINICAL GASTROENTEROLOGY AND HEPATOLOGY strongly encourages the submission of papers on a breadth of clinical topics in gastroenterology and hepatology, especially randomized controlled trials, high-quality observational including epidemiological and outcomes studies, and novel case series.
 CLINICAL GASTROENTEROLOGY AND HEPATOLOGY is interested in several aspects of clinical and translational studies including treatment, prevention, screening, and diagnosis.
 High-quality systematic and meta-analyses are also welcome and will be highlighted in a special section.
 Publication priority will be determined by factors such as novelty, impact upon clinical practice, strength of the experimental design, and mechanistic insight.